Terms & Conditions of Sales

 The tenant is responsible for all damages caused by him.

-He must provide the owner with a copy of his rental or holiday liability insurance covering rental risks (defined in article 1733 of the civil code).
-This copy will be given when booking or before the start of the stay.
+The owner must be provided with a copy of their rental or holiday liability insurance covering rental risks (defined in Article 1733 of the Civil Code).
+This copy will be provided upon booking or before the start of the stay.

 13 Individual police record